Trademark Registration in Malaysia: Process, Benefits & Needs

 • Details of the applicant: You should provide your personal details or the details of your company, including your name or the name of your company, address, and contact information.

-• Details of the trademark: You should provide details of the trademark, including the trademark name, trademark class, and a report of the
+• Details of the trademark: You should provide details of the trademark, including the trademark name, trademark class, and a report of the goods or assistance that the trademark would be employed for.

 Applicable Fees for Trademark Registration in Malaysia